 What is a bot & RPA?

-A bot ultimately fulfils the role of a person completing repeatable tasks, the bot would log on and use your system(s) like a user.
-Automation of these manual activities means their execution will become quicker and less error prone, negating the need in most cases for rigorous checking.
+A bot ultimately fulfils the role of a person completing repeatable tasks, the bot would log on and use your system(s) as a user.
+Automation of these manual activities means their execution will become quicker and less error-prone, negating the need in most cases for rigorous checking.
 A bot could work 24/7 so no matter when your customer drives an activity a bot could respond.

 So, where should you begin?

 What should you consider when choosing RPA as a solution specifically to achieve a meaningful outcome.

 First off there are some questions you need to ask yourself:

 - Do you have rules-based processes?
 What are data-driven?

 - Are the inputs standard and digital?
 Or could they be?

 - How much volume do you process?
 Is it worth automating?

 It is easy to look at bot deployment vertically in your organisation, picking off standalone processes.
 However, I think it is even more important to look horizontally along your customer journey to truly maximise the opportunities that you may have.
 Like anything though, a cost reduction is only delivered if you are processing more value-added activity with the same resource OR processing the same volume with a fewer resource.
 Therefore, consideration of how you can actually realise the efficiency is key to continually improving and striving further.